gnosis/dex-research/dFusion/dFusionSpec.md

 | Token_2 | (p_N1, f_N1) | (p_N2, f_N2) | .. | x |

-In this matrx S, the price is the price of the fractionally fulfilled orders and the fraction is, of course, the fraction of its partial fulfillment.
+In this matrx S, the `p_ij` is the price of the fractionally fulfilled orders in the traiding pair between `Token_i` and `Token_j` and the fraction is, of course, the fraction of its partial fulfillment.
 The information of the matrix S are needed in order to determine exactly the unique solution.
 We will not explain it here in detail, we refer to the paper cited above.

-These two parts of the solution S and P must be provided as data payload to the anchor contract and then the anchor contract will hash them together into hashBatchInfo.
+These two parts of the solution S and P must be provided as data payload to the anchor contract and then the anchor contract will hash them together into `hashBatchInfo`.

 Now, everyone can check whether the provided solution is actually a valid one.
 If it is not a valid, then anyone can challenge the solution submitter.
 If this happens, the solution submitter needs to prove that his solution is correct by providing the following snark: